ethereumjs/geth.js/README.md

 ### Starting and stopping geth

-geth accepts a configuration object, which uses the same flags as the geth command line client.
-(Since this is JavaScript, the flags are organized into an object.)
+geth's `start` method accepts a configuration object, which uses the same flags as the geth command line client.
+(Here, the flags are organized into an object.)
 Flags that are not accompanied by a value on the command line (for example, `--mine`) should be passed in as `{ flag: null }`.
 ```javascript
 var options = {
     networkid: "10101",